|| WELCOME to our New Electronic Submission System (eIRB)!!!!.

 In the end, you will have a list of medical record numbers, a separate list of data, and no link between the identifiers and the data.
 Note that the investigator will not be able to go back and verify the accuracy of the data.
 It all has to be done in one pass.

-1. What do I do if my study Sponsor, Location, Drug, Disease/Condition, etc is not listed in the drop down menu?
+1. What do I do if study staff, study Sponsor, Location, Drug, Disease/Condition, etc is not listed in the drop down menu?

-From the IRB website, select submission instructions and follow thelinks onto eIRB Access or Data Request.
-Click the appropriate hyperlink to access the web form to request the data be added.
+From the IRB website, select submission instructions and follow the links onto eIRB Data Request.
+Click the appropriate hyperlink to access the web form to request the user or data to be added.
 Please include as much information as possible where applicable, such as the sponsor web address and drug reference or ID number.

-Once the form is submitted and verified, you will be notified that the data has been added to eIRB.
+Once the form is submitted and verified, you will be notified that the user or data has been added to eIRB.

 Click here to access to the forms http://www.umassmed.edu/irb/access.aspx